ankschoubey/blog/src/content/post/philosophy/core-values/responsibility/responsibility.md

 ---
 comments: true
-description: The more personal responsibility you take on and fullfil, the more incontrol you’ll feel.
+excerpt: The more personal responsibility you take on and fullfil, the more incontrol you’ll feel.
 This will give you strength and power.
 tags:
  - core-values
  - responsibility
  - non-technical
 publishDate: 2022-12-06T20:52:08.052481
 last-modified-purpose:
-permalink: /responsibility-stratergies/
+slug: /responsibility-stratergies/
 title: Ownership
 image: /images/responsibility.png
 ---